PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 18:52:51
+Last updated: 2024-04-13 18:53:25
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby